Adamocho/Doomer/README.md

 **`Incoming support for master levels`**

 ## Features:
-- Select which title you want to play
+- Select title
 - Choose dificulty
+- Choose map and/or episode
-- Record a demo file
+- Record demo file
 - Join a server
 - Host server by yourself
 - Choose whether you want: